 Anyhow, the winning recipe was a beautiful malt forward pale ale, clocking in at only 4%.
 It's American through and through–from the yeast to the malts to the hops–yet the panoply of rich caramel malts evoke the beers of the Britons.
 The Anglo-American alliance has never tasted so good.

-That alliance extends to the name as well.
-The blue orchard bee–also known as a mason bee as the female fortifies her nest with mud–is a native of the Pacific northwest.
+The beer is named for the blue orchard bee–also known as a mason bee as the female fortifies her nest with mud–which is a native of the Pacific northwest.
 It spends its time patrolling the orchards that produce our state's iconic apples, pears, and cherries.
-100% American, born and bred.
-Yet for the style we chose the term "bitter," a uniquely English appellation for this unique class of ale.